KingDubDub/Jetpack-Joyride-CE/README.md

-# Jetpack-Joride-CE
+# Jetpack-Joyride-CE
 Hey there!
-Before you keep reading, here's some questions:
+Before you keep reading, here are some questions:
-1. Do like games?
+1. Do you like games?
 2. Do you like math?
-3. Do you like playing games instead of doing math like a responisble person?
+3. Do you like playing games instead of doing math like a responsible person?
 4. Do you want to become famous as a "Supa-Cool Tech Whiz" at your school?

 If you answered "Yes" to any of those, then you should keep reading!